Non-Notified Resource Consent

 Source: oneroof.co.nz

-Acon Industries is proud to announce a historic achievement in the commissioning of our new asphalt plant in Tauriko, Tauranga – This facility stands out as one of the few in New Zealand to have secured a non-notified resource consent for discharge to air and land for an asphalt plant in New Zealand.
+Acon Industries is pleased to share a milestone in the development of our new asphalt plant in Tauriko, Tauranga.
+This facility has received a non-notified regional resource consent for discharge to air and land - an outcome that reflects thoughtful planning and collaboration.

 Why This Matters

-Technology: The Almix Duo Drum 66CF plant is designed to exceed environmental standards with advanced filtration systems.
+• Technology: The Almix Duo Drum 66CF plant incorporates modern filtration systems designed to meet and exceed current environmental standards.

-Air Quality: The plant’s emissions are engineered to meet a PM10 threshold of 50 µg/m³, half the level typically associated with older plants (100 µg/m³), significantly reducing particulate matter in the air.
+• Air Quality: Emissions are engineered to meet a PM10 threshold of 20mg/m3 which is in line with our resource consent - helping to reduce particulate matter in the air.

-A New Era for Asphalt in the Bay
+A New Chapter for Asphalt Production in the Bay

 Stay tuned as we continue to share updates on construction, commissioning, and community engagement as we bring this plant to life!